 We have such an excellent opportunity to reframe these conversations right now.
-So instead of fretting over “if this is the end of zero waste,” how about we ask ourselves and each other:
+So instead of fretting over “if this is the end of zero waste,” how about we ask ourselves:

 - How can we be more mindful about the parts of life that we do have control over right now?
 If I can’t reduce how much trash I’m producing, can I reduce my impact in other ways?
 Conserving water?
 Commit to absolutely no food waste while at home?
 Unplug when possible?
 Switching over to clean energy?

 - What perspectives/habits am I forming right now can be carried forward?
 If you are enjoying not driving to work every day, perhaps brainstorm ways you can drive less in the future.
 If what you are really missing during self isolation is experiences (e.g., hikes, time with family and friends, travel) instead of things, how can you realign your life to be more in sync with those priorities?